MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 1. The search feature won't return any web page results.

 1. Enable traffic analysis isn't available for websites using the enhanced data model.

+1. The **Account** table is not part of the Power Pages management app.
+This will limit adding a parent account record to a contact.
+As a workaround, [manually add the account table](/power-apps/maker/model-driven-apps/add-edit-app-components#add-a-table) to Power Pages management app.

+1. Configuring [list acions](../getting-started/add-list.md#choose-list-actions) on websites with the enhanced data model currently doesn't save the configuration.
+As a workaround, configure the list using the [Power Pages management app](../configure/list-configuration.md).

 ## See also